 By this, grant per student declined from N4087 during 1981/82 academic session to N3985 in 1985/86.
 The situation was not better either as regards capital grants.
-An erstwhile vicechancellor of Obafemi Awolowo University, Ile-ife, Professor Wande Abimbola, summed up the ugly situation of poor financing of tertiary education in Nigeria as follows: "More than ever before in the history of higher education in Nigeria, the university is going through a period of financial crisis is a result of the general expenditure squeeze of the federal government due to the declining fortunes of the Nigerian economy, in a situation where the government is bound to reflect on the tertiary education system12.
-This deteriorating financial situations now find it complex to pay staff salaries.
-As a result of declining revenue, essential materials for learning and day- to -day running of the tertiary Institutions are now in short supply.
+An erstwhile vice-chancellor of Obafemi Awolowo University, Ile-ife, Professor Wande Abimbola, summed up the ugly situation of poor financing of tertiary education in Nigeria as follows: "More than ever before in the history of higher education in Nigeria, the university is going through a period of financial crisis is a result of the general expenditure squeeze of the federal government due to the declining fortunes of the Nigerian economy, in a situation where the government is bound to reflect on the tertiary education system 12.
+This deteriorating financial situation of the tertiary Institutions has assumed such a pathetic dimension that many tertiary institutions now find it complex to pay staff salaries.
+As a result of declining revenue, essential materials for learning and day- to-day running of the tertiary Institutions are now in short supply.
 It has also become impossible to make money available for research and attendance at learned conferences.
 The driving wheels of the tertiary education system are gradually grinding to a halt.

 In order to rescue the system, the Academic Staff Union of University (ASUU) had, from time to time, waged decisive wars against the government.
 In 1992, for instance, the tertiary institution teachers went on strike for weeks.
-They were victorious as an agreement between the federal government and the tertiary institution lecturers was signed on 3rd September, 199213.
+They were victorious as an agreement between the federal government and the tertiary institution lecturers was signed on 3rd September, 1992.
 The agreement covered: funding of tertiary institutions in Nigeria, tertiary institution autonomy and academic freedom, and salary and non-salary conditions of service.
-The breaching of September 1992 agreement by the federal government, uninterestingly, resulted in the resumption, on May 3^{rd,} 1993, of the suspended strike.
+The breaching of September 1992 agreement by the federal government, uninterestingly, resulted in the resumption, on May 3rd, 1993, of the suspended strike.
 Ever since, ASUU has embarked on series of strikes.
-It went on strike in 1994 for increase in salary; in 1995 for the review of the 1992 agreement; in 1996 for the recall of its dismissed president; Assis Asobie, and the need to review the 1992 agreement; and in 1999 it was on strike for five (5) months which led to the constitution of a federal government negotiating team to negotiate on salaries, wages and conditions of service14.
+It went on strike in 1994 for increase in salary; in 1995 for the review of the 1992 agreement; in 1996 for the recall of its dismissed president; Assis Asobie, and the need to review the 1992 agreement; and in 1999 it was on strike for five (5) months which led to the constitution of a federal government negotiating team to negotiate on salaries, wages and conditions of service.